A Comprehensive Survey of Direct Preference Optimization: Datasets, Theories, Variants, and Applications: Preliminary

 \subsection{Direct Preference Optimization}

-In RLHF, the process is relatively intricate, involving the training of a reward model and the iterative sampling from the language model’s policy during the training loop.
-This complexity arises from the need to continuously evaluate and refine the model based on feedback from the reward model, resulting in significant computational demands.
-Direct Preference Optimization (DPO) offers a streamlined alternative by optimizing the same objective as RLHF but bypasses the explicit need for a separate reward model, thereby reducing the computational costs associated with aligning the LLM.
+\del{In RLHF, the process is relatively intricate, involving the training of a reward model and iterative sampling from the language model’s policy during the training loop.
+This complexity arises from the need to continuously evaluate and refine the model based on feedback from the reward model, resulting in significant computational demands.} DPO offers a streamlined alternative by optimizing the same objective as RLHF, but bypasses the explicit need for a separate reward model, thereby reducing the computational costs.

 \textbf{DPO Objective}.
-Deriving from the KL-constrained reward maximization objective in EQ.\eqref{ref.2}, DPO has the mathematically equivalent form as the following equation:
+Deriving from the KL-constrained reward maximization objective in Eq.~\eqref{ref.2} under a general reward function $r$, DPO has the mathematically equivalent form as the following equation: